alexislebis/CAPTEN/README.md

 It will be populated when the sub-part of TRY dealing with SEED will be judged stable and efficient.

 ### Documentation
-See tutorials and examples for using CAPTEN-TRY for more information.
+See tutorials and examples for using CAPTEN-TRY for more information (on their way!).

-### Install
+## Install
 We will work with CAPTEN-TRY for now.

 Please make sure that **[python](https://www.python.org/)**, **[git](https://git-scm.com/)** and **[bower](https://bower.io/)** are installed on your computer.
 If not, you can **[install](https://www.npmjs.com/package/bower)** them with **[NPM](https://www.npmjs.com/)**.